-How to stand up on a paddle board
+How to stand up on a paddle board beginners guide

-As beginners, you should always choose a wider and longer board and start boarding on calm water.
+As beginners, follow the beginners guide: you should always choose a wider and longer board and start boarding on calm water.
 It is recommended to use a 30-inch wide and 11 feet longboard as a beginner.
 The board should feel stable and comfortable while standing.
 If you cannot balance your weight even after several attempts, you should use a larger board.
 Follow these steps to stand on your paddle board:

 - Put your board in shallow water, so its fin does not touch the bottom.